kagaimiq/jielie/datafmt/br17-fw.md

 An important thing to notice is that this file is also stored encrypted, and the "encryption state" actually follows the `user.app`, described above.
 Thus in order to decrypt sys.cfg you should know the chipkey and know how big user.app is..

-The example provided above thus is decrypted into following:
+Decrypting the example above reveals the following:

 ```
 0006ad20  00 00 00 00 00 00 08 00  00 b0 06 00 00 d4 05 00  |................|